Driveline shunt: Reasons for occurrence

 It can occur due to slack within automatic gearboxes, but it can also occur from slack in the other driveline linkages especially where the drive-line is long due to the engine being the opposite end of the vehicle from the driven wheels.
 Due to the latter it can therefore occur in vehicles with a manual transmission.
 It has been known to occur even in very new and very high-end vehicles.
 With experience, most drivers simply allow for it and execute these torque transitions smoothly with finer control of the accelerator.
 Over time it is expected that engine management systems will increasingly do this on our behalf.

 Engine surge

 Driveline shunt should not be confused with engine surge in automatic vehicle transmissions where an engine "searches" for its idle speed whilst at very low road speeds, and causes unexpected surges in acceleration.
-This is a different phenomenon which can be mitigated by an experienced driver using left foot braking for such very low speed maneuvering.
+This is a different phenomenon which can be mitigated by an experienced driver using left foot braking for such very low speed manoeuvring.